objectbox/objectbox-python/README.md

 Do you prefer to dive right into working examples?
 We have you covered in the [example](https://github.com/objectbox/objectbox-python/tree/main/example) folder.
-It comes with a task list application and a vector search example using cities.
+It comes with a task list application and a vector search example using cities (CLI app and Jupyter notebook).
-Additionally, for AI enthusiasts, we provide an "ollama" example, which integrates a local LLM (via [ollama](https://ollama.com)) with ObjectBox to manage and search embeddings effectively.
+For AI developers , we provide an "ollama" example, which integrates a local LLM (via [ollama](https://ollama.com)) with ObjectBox to manage and search embeddings effectively.

 Help wanted